molecule/molecule.github.io/_post_drafts/Info214 - Naive Usability.md

 - **Automatic continuation doesn't match mental model.** When clicking through the assignments, trying to see what is due for a given week, the user is automatically dumped into the next week's assignments with no warning or indication.
 The breadcrumb path changes, but it's a subtle change that happens after the screen reloads (aka, the equivalent of a blink), which makes it very difficult to notice the change.
 Instead, the emotional sense is that the number of assignments for this week is endless: in fact I didn't realize I had left the first week until I got to the end of the semester.
 This contributed to the sense of stress.
 - **Confusing, sometimes conflicing information.** This may have more to do with the way the instructors set up the course.
 There is an assignment due on Feb.
 1 that is only accessible from the completed assignment page of the week labeled "First day of class".
 There is no other reference to it on any of the other pages, and all other assignments are due on Monday before class.
 I'm not sure if this assignment is an error, or if we really have something due today.
 Also, the week labeled "First day of class" is the only one that has a "Homework this week" section.
 Some sections have a "pre-work due before this section" subheading, but others don't.
 In order to see what is due each week, I need to click through every single page of every single subsection for a given week.

-I thought Bcoursese was bad, but this is truly awful.
+I thought Bcourses was bad, but this is truly awful.

 **Measures**
 - Time to task completion: > 15 minutes is a clear failure.